 On the day, have your itinerary and questions to hand so that you find out everything that you are looking to learn.
-In-between bookable sessions you can use your time to explore interactive maps and virtual tours of accommodation and student facilities as well as learning about job opportunities for students in the local area.
+In between bookable sessions, you can use your time to explore interactive maps and virtual tours of accommodation and student facilities as well as learn about job opportunities for students in the local area.

 Ultimately, a virtual open day is only as good as you are willing to make it and can be a really informative way of learning about a place of study.
 Plan in advance and navigate the day with thought so that you end up with a real sense of what a university can offer you.

 For more helpful tips for students read our post on What Should I Pack When Going To Uni?.